- Office & Aircraft base

 - Aircraft base

 Germany is a country rich in natural beauty.
-Between the North Sea and Baltic Sea coasts in the north and the peaks of the Alps in the south there are very different landscapes, from wide river and lake landscapes to hilly plateaus and wooded areas to agricultural plains and industrial cities.
-At 2,963 metres, the Zugspitze is Germany’s highest mountain.
-Germany’s longest river is the Rhine, which runs through the country for a total of 865 kilometres.
-Germany has 16 national parks and 104 nature reserves.
+Between the North Sea and Baltic Sea coasts north of Germany and the peaks of the Alps in the south, there are very different landscapes.
+From wide river and lake landscapes to hilly plateaus and wooded areas to agricultural plains and industrial cities.
+The Zugspitze is with 2.963 meters the highest mountain of Germany and the Rhine with its 865 kilometers the longest river that runs through the country.
+Germany also has 16 national parks and 104 nature reserves.